Professor, and Bill & Melinda Gates Chair Emeritus, Paul G. Allen School of Computer Science & Engineering

 Senior Data Science Fellow, University of Washington eScience Institute

-Adjunct Professor of Oceanography
+Adjunct Professor of Oceanography (2012-20)

-Founding Director, UW eScience Institute
+Founding Director, University of Washington eScience Institute (2008-17)

-Founding Chair, Computing Community
+Founding Chair, Computing Community Consortium (2007-13)

 Lazowska received his A.B. from Brown University in 1972 and his Ph.D. from the University of Toronto in 1977, when he joined the University of Washington faculty.

-Lazowska’s research and teaching concern the design, implementation, and analysis of high performance computing and communication systems, and, more recently, the techniques and technologies of data-intensive science.
-Twenty two Ph.D. students and twenty three Masters students have completed degrees working with him.
+Lazowska’s research and teaching have concerned the design, implementation, and analysis of high performance computing and communication systems, and, more recently, the techniques and technologies of data-intensive discovery.
+Twenty three Ph.D. students and twenty three Masters students have completed degrees working with him.
 (See a Ph.D. family tree as of August 2010 here.)
-In recognition of his research accomplishments, Lazowska has been elected a Member of the National Academy of Engineering, a Fellow of the American Academy of Arts & Sciences, and a Fellow of the Association for Computing Machinery, the Institute of Electrical and Electronics Engineers, and the American Association for the Advancement of Science.
-In addition, he has received the Vollum Award for Distinguished Accomplishment in Science and Technology from Reed College, and the University of Washington Computer Science & Engineering Undergraduate Teaching Award.
+In recognition of his research accomplishments Lazowska has been elected a Member of the National Academy of Engineering (he was elected a Councillor of NAE in 2018), a Fellow of the American Academy of Arts & Sciences, a Fellow of the Association for Computing Machinery, a Life Fellow of the Institute of Electrical and Electronics Engineers, a Fellow of the American Association for the Advancement of Science (he was elected to the AAAS Council in 2020), and a member of the founding class of the Washington State Academy of Sciences.
+In addition he has received the Vollum Award for Distinguished Accomplishment in Science and Technology from Reed College.

 Lazowska spent 1984-85 on sabbatical at the DEC Systems Research Center and Stanford University, and 2001-02 on sabbatical at the University of California, San Diego.